 - Strategy and Books for Early Birds To Clear IAS Exam.

-- Civil Service Prelims: 6 Month Strategy – How Can You Clear UPSC Prelims in 6 Months?
+- Civil Service Prelims 6 Month Strategy – How Can You Clear UPSC Prelims in 6 Months?

 - IAS Books for Civil Services Prelims and Mains Exam Preparation.

 Go with a relaxed mind on the exam day

 On the exam day, keep a cool head.
 Relax and go with a calm mind.
 Read questions carefully and ensure that you don’t make silly mistakes.
 Strongly believe that you can clear the civil services preliminary exam, and you will.

 Read Topper’s Success Stories and Testimonials